ncase/anxiety/scenes/act3.md

 h: Some people throw themselves into work.

-h: Some people throw themselves into sex and drugs and refreshing their Facebook feed.
+h: Some people throw themselves into sex, drugs, and refreshing their Facebook feed.

 h: Some people throw themselves into other people.